ceford/cefjdemos-data-jdm-user/articles/en/getting-started/installing-joomla.md

 ### Database Setup

 If you have not yet set up a database do it now.
-It is covered for a hosting service in the [Hosting Setup](https://docs.joomla.org/J4.x:Hosting_Setup "J4.x:Hosting Setup") tutorial.
-There is also a [Creating a Database for Joomla!](https://docs.joomla.org/Creating_a_Database_for_Joomla!
-"Special:MyLanguage/Creating a Database for Joomla!") tutorial that covers localhost and phpMyAdmin methods.
+It is covered for a cPanel hosting service in the [cPanel Hosting](jdocmanual?manual=user&heading=hosting&filename=cpanel-hosting.md) tutorial.
+There is also a [Creating a Database for
+Joomla!](https://docs.joomla.org/Special:MyLanguage/Creating_a_Database_for_Joomla!
+"Creating a Database for Joomla!") tutorial that covers localhost and phpMyAdmin methods.

 You will need to note basic database information needed when the actual